 Full-time and regular part-time Employees shall be allowed three (3) days paid bereavement leave in the event of the death of the employee's spouse, domestic partner, biological child, adopted child, foster child, stepchild, parent or legal guardian, step-parent, sibling of a parent, child of a sibling, spouse's or domestic partner's parent or legal guardian, sibling, sibling of a spouse or domestic partner, grandchild, grandparent, or spouse's or domestic partner's grandparent.
 Paid bereavement leaves may be granted for other relationships, or extended upon the mutual agreement of the employee and the employee's supervisor.
-The Employer will provide retroactive bereavement leave in compliance with this policy for any leave taken since Jan.
-1, 2022.
 If an employee requests to use available sick leave or vacation time for days immediately preceding or following days spent on bereavement leave that would have otherwise been normally scheduled workdays, approval of such request will not be unreasonably withheld.